Loading...

 Real estate broker reciprocity agreements allow brokers licensed in one state to obtain a license in another state with reduced requirements.
 ARELLO (Association of Real Estate License Law Officials) certification may be accepted in some states.
 Requirements typically include passing the state-specific portion of the broker exam.

-Oklahoma requires 90 hours of pre-license education for broker licensure.
+Oklahoma requires 90 hours of broker pre-license education.

 Dual agency is permitted with proper disclosure in Oklahoma.